real-time analytics, stream processing, Apache Kafka, Apache Flink, data streaming, windowing, state management

 Handling Late and Out-of-Order Data

 Network delays and system failures mean events don't always arrive in order.
 A transaction that occurred at 10:00:01 might arrive after one from 10:00:05.
-Stream processors use watermarks to track progress through event time and define how long to wait for late events before considering a window complete.
+Stream processors use watermarks, special markers that track progress through event time, to determine when to close windows and emit results.
+Watermarks define how long to wait for late events before considering a window complete.

 Exactly-Once Semantics